12ahmed52/RSE_Assessment/README.md

 ### Finally how to run the whole system
-The following command will launch the navigation stack, hdl_localization, Twis_Mux, Pointcloud_to_LaserScan and the ros_gui
+The following command will launch the navigation stack, hdl_localization, Twist_Mux, Pointcloud_to_LaserScan and the ros_gui
 ```bash
 roslaunch system_launch system_launch.launch
 ```